 |It's an exciting time.
 Your offer has been accepted.
 You can't wait to move into your new home.
 But don't start celebrating yet.
 There is one final stage involved in purchasing a home -- closing the deal.

 Closing is the point at which ownership and usually possession of the property is transferred from the seller to you.
 It takes place after the parties involved agree that all legal and financial obligations have been met.
 Your lawyer and your REALTOR® will do much of the work, but here's a checklist that will show you what to expect as the process unfolds:

-· Make sure a copy of the signed Agreement of Purchase and Sale is sent to your lawyer right away.
-I will do this for you.
+·Make sure a copy of the signed Agreement of Purchase and Sale is sent to your lawyer right away.
+Your REALTOR® will usually do this for you.
 Your lawyer needs to see any conditions that exist, and the date you and the seller have agreed to close.
 The lawyer will ask you how you (and others involved in the purchase) want to be registered on the title to the property.

-· Immediately begin satisfying any of the conditions of the agreement that require your action.
+·Immediately begin satisfying any of the conditions of the agreement that require your action.
 These have definite dates attached to them and if you miss one you may have to arrange an extension or possibly risk losing the entire deal.
-As each condition is met, I will fill out a waiver form for signatures.
+As each condition is met, the REALTOR® will fill out a waiver form for signatures.
 Note that most lawyers won't be doing many of the tasks they need to do for closing until the conditions are waived.

 ·Upon your direction and after the conditions have been met, your lawyer will begin searching title to the property.
 This is an exercise of going back through government records to ensure a clear title that is transferable.
 Electronic registration and title insurance have significantly changed the way titles on properties are transferred.